 In addition to incredible biscuit sandwiches, we also recommend ordering some Bonuts, biscuit donut holes served with bourbon cream cheese frosting or chocolate gravy.

 - Enjoy a 5-course tasting experience at610 Magnolia

 Louisville has a handful of Chefs who are taking the culinary world by storm, and at the forefront is Chef Edward Lee.
 Maybe you saw him as a guest judge on Chopped, or competing on Top Chef, or hosting The Mind of a Chef – he’s a huge deal!

 At 610 Magnolia in beautiful, historic Old Louisville, you’ll find perfectly plated gastronomic perfection.
 But the food isn’t your typical Southern fare.
 Chef Lee aims to put ALL of Louisville – historic and progressive, diverse and complex -on a plate.

 His food is an unexpected combination of flavors, culture, and ingredients.
-During your 4 or 6-course set meal, you might get tempura fried okra or Chawanmuski with fried oysters.
+During your 5 or 9-course (!) tasting menu you might get tempura fried okra or Chawanmuski with fried oysters.
+You can also opt-in for a wine pairing.
 Just be sure to reserve, like, way in advance.

 - Eat brunch with a (Drag) show at Le Moo.

 By night, Le Moo is one of Louisville’s best and most luxurious steakhouses.
 But on Sundays, things get a little less fancy-fine-dining and a little more mimosas-and-ridiculousness.

 Yes, y’all: Le Moo is home to the best Drag brunch in town, and we don’t just mean the food!
 Enjoy the delicious food of Le Moo’s decadent brunch buffet-style, while a rotating cast of fabulous Queens keeps you laughing.
 Just be sure to make reservations in advance.